Tobionecenobi/SEB/README.md

 ```

 Here R_{sphere} is the radius of the sphere, \beta_{sphere} the excess scattering length of the sphere, R_{poly} is the radius of gyration of the polymer, and \beta_{poly} is its excess scattering length.
 All scattering expressions are normalized so they converge to unity in the q->0 limit.

+The example folder has numerous other examples, most of which produce symbolic expressions.
+Example/Validate*.cpp we use to validate the expression implemented in SEB against tabulated data generated with Mathematica (folder Mathematica and Examples/Validation/).
+The code to generate all the figures from the SEB paper is located in PaperFigs, these show how to evaluate a symbolic expression numerically to predict scattering curves.
+We have also uploaded png plots of the figures with illustrations of the structures.

 ## Using SEB in your own C++ Code